-Updating your existing SSL certificate for a linux server is a quick process.
+Updating your existing Secure Sockets Layer(SSL) certificate for a Linux® server is a quick process.
 Whether your SSL certificate is expiring or you simply need to change to a new SSL certificate, follow these instructions to get your SSL updated and installed quickly.

 Attention MyRack users: To update the SSL certificates for your environment, follow the instructions in the Reissuing your Rackspace SSL Certificates article posted in the Rackspace Support forum.

-In order to update or renew your SSL certificate, you need your CSR.
+In order to update or renew your SSL certificate, you need your Certificate Signing Request (CSR).
 If you don’t have your CSR saved, contact support to have a new one generated.
 You can contact our Fanatical Support® through a ticket, live chat, or a phone call, and we can help you.

 Follow your vendor’s SSL certificate renewal process.
 You might need the following details:

 - Server type: For example, Apache 2.4.

 - SSL type: For example, OpenSSL (some vendors label this modSSL).

 After you have completed your certificate renewal, you’re ready to install the new certificate.

 In order to install your new SSL certificate, you need the following information:

 - Private key